 Step 3: What Are Your Wants?

 Next, your wants take up your 30% of your budget.
-It’s easy to think that your wants include big vacations and a beautiful date night with your spouse.
+It’s easy to think that your wants include big vacations and a beautiful date night with your partner.

 But wants aren’t only for big purchases like this.
 They primarily include the things in your daily life that make it a bit easier.
 That includes data for your phone or cable package to watch your favorite shows.